Marco Antonio Mena Rodríguez: Gubernatorial elections

 On January 6, 2016, the PRI unanimously selected Mena to be its gubernatorial candidate in Tlaxcala.
 His campaign was joined by the PVEM, Nueva Alianza and the Socialist Party in Tlaxcala.

 With 189,499 votes (13,000 more than the PRD candidate), Tlaxcala voters elected Mena governor on June 5.

+Later career

+In August 2023, President Andrés Manuel López Obrador appointed Mena Rodríguez to serve as the director general of the National Lottery.
+He remained in that position until February 2025.

 Personal life

-Marco is married to Sandra Chávez Ruelas, and has two twins, Constanza and Claudio Antonio.
+Mena Rodríguez is married to Sandra Chávez Ruelas, and has two twins, Constanza and Claudio Antonio.